Article

 Global Association of Risk Professionals (GARP) Article

-By Thomas Holland, Stacey Floam
+By Thomas Holland

 Across industries and time, “three lines of defense” has been a cornerstone of operationalizing risk management programs.
-The Institute of Internal Auditors (IIA) provided valuable guidance regarding the three lines of defense initially in 2013 (hereinafter “2013 Guidance”), followed by updated guidance1 in July 2020 (hereinafter “Three Lines Model”).
+The Institute of Internal Auditors (IIA) provided valuable guidance regarding the three lines of defense initially in 2013 (hereinafter “2013 Guidance”), followed by updated guidance in July 2020 (hereinafter “Three Lines Model”).

 The three lines of defense represent an approach to providing structure around risk management and internal controls within an organization by defining roles and responsibilities in different areas and the relationship between those different areas.
 For example, the three lines for a large financial institution, specific to brokerage sales, might look something like Figure 1.